 A student who has declared an Interdisciplinary Studies major, and who subsequently elects to change to a major in a specific discipline, must satisfy all of the departmental requirements for that major.

-Liberal Studies (With Teaching Licensure)
+Elementary Education (With Teaching Licensure)

-All candidates desiring teaching licensure in Elementary (PK-6) Education must complete requirements for the Liberal Studies degree beginning on page 173 of this catalog.
+All candidates desiring teaching licensure in Elementary (PK-6) Education must complete requirements on page 126 of this catalog.

 Pre-Professional Studies